AndrewGerstenslager/ROS2_Autonomous_Vehicle/motor_library/README.md

 ### This is the readme explaining the motor control library.

-### We have two sections, the python and the arduino section:
+### We have two sections, the Python and the Arduino section:

 ## PYTHON:
 The python section has a ROS2 node that communicates to and from the ROS2 network.